Center for Astrophysics, Harvard & Smithsonian

 A compilation of all my publications is available on NASA ADS or Google Scholar.

-Latest PDF of my CV.
+Here is the latest PDF of my CV.
 Some additional details are scattered around my LinkedIn page.

 vedant.chandra [at] cfa.harvard.edu